Thanhngocpham200893/STATE-instructions/IDPP/README.md

     sh make_path.sh

-Here, the coordinate of the fixed atoms are copied from initial or final path.
+Here, the coordinate of the fixed atoms are copied from nfinp of initial or final image.
 This is because there is a slightly different in some units employed in STATE and in ASE, leading to 1 meV different in total energy.
 Therefore, we use the same coordinate for fixed atoms by copying from the old input.
+Then, we can can run NEB calculations for all intermediate images.

 Reference: